nicolas-van/simple-duration-format-specification/SPECIFICATION.md

 ### Convertions to seconds

 Each `element` encountered is multiplied by its corresponding unit and added to a global number of seconds.
 After this operation the `-` operator should be applied if present.

+### Normalization

+It should be noted that this format allows expressions like `345h` (specifying more hours that a day can contain), `0.1m` (a fraction of a minute that could be expressed as 6 seconds) or `24m 2h 3m` (specifying the same unit multiple times and with inconsistent ordering).
+This is a desirable particularity for easy human writing and ease of software implementation.